loong-bi/manifold-dimension-estimation/README.md

 This repository contains the Python code used in the following research articles:

 - **Manifold Dimension Estimation: An Empirical Study**
-- **Beyond PCA: Two Curvature-Aware Manifold Dimension Estimators through Quadratic Embedding**
+- **Beyond PCA: Manifold Dimension Estimation via Local Graph Structure**

 The code implements various algorithms and tools for estimating the intrinsic dimension of data lying on a manifold, including curvature-aware methods.